 Relevant Undergraduate Coursework

-Any applicant to the Department of Computer Science master's program should meet the prerequisites (or their equivalents as determined by the Illinois Articulation Initiative or the CS Graduate Program Committee) as listed below:
+Any applicant to the Computer Science Program master's degree should meet the prerequisites (or their equivalents as determined by the Illinois Articulation Initiative or the CS Graduate Program Committee) as listed below:

 CS 202 - Introduction to Computer Science

 CS 220 - Programming with Data Structures

 CS 311 - The Theory and Implementation of Programming Languages

 CS 330 - Introduction to the Design and Analysis of Algorithms